-EDF is leading the transition to a cleaner, low emission electric future, tackling climate change in the UK and helping Britain reach net zero.
+EDF is helping Britain achieve Net Zero by leading the transition to a cleaner, low emission electric future and tackling climate change.
 It is the UK’s largest producer of low-carbon electricity, meeting around one-fifth of the country’s demand and supplying millions of customers with electricity and gas.

-It generates low carbon electricity from eight nuclear power stations, more than thirty onshore wind farms and two offshore wind farms, and operates one of Britain’s biggest battery storage units, one gas and one coal power station, EV charge-points, and combined heat and power plants.
+It generates low carbon electricity from six nuclear power stations and more than thirty onshore wind farms and two offshore wind farms, and operates one coal power station, EV charge-points, and combined heat and power plants.

-EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C, and plans for new power stations at Sizewell C in Suffolk and Bradwell B in Essex.
-Hinkley Point C will provide low carbon electricity to meet 7% of UK demand.
-The project is already making a positive impact on the local and national economy as well as boosting skills and education.
+EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C, and is leading the development of plans for a replica at Sizewell C in Suffolk.
+Hinkley Point C and Sizewell C will provide low carbon electricity to meet 14% of UK demand and power around 12 million homes.

 EDF also invests in a range of low carbon technologies including renewables, solar and battery storage.
 The company’s largest offshore wind farm is currently being built in Scotland and the 450 MW Neart na Gaoithe project will be ready in 2023.
 It is applying research and development expertise to improve the performance of existing generation and developing the potential of new technologies.

-EDF is helping its customers, both in business and at home, to join generation electric and take their first steps to sustainably powering their lives.
-Whether it is buying an electric car, generating and storing electricity or selling energy back to the grid – everyone is welcome.
+EDF is helping its customers, both in business and at home, take their first steps to sustainably powering their lives.
+Whether it is buying an electric car, generating and storing electricity or selling energy back to the grid.
 EDF is one of the largest suppliers to British business and a leading supplier of innovative energy solutions that are helping businesses become more energy independent.
 In addition, the company’s energy services business, Imtech, is one of the largest technical service providers in the UK and Ireland.

-EDF in the UK is part of EDF Group, the world’s biggest electricity generator.
+EDF is part of EDF Group, the world’s biggest electricity generator.
 In the UK, the company employs around 13,000 people at locations across England and Scotland.